vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 </p>

-## Package Improvment Ideas

-1. peak summing in calibration class
-2. the two methods in Knoll for HPGe detectors
-3. optimzation techniques for yield class, using rx.Integrate maybe.
-5. provide more informative statistics for qulatiy of curve fit
+## Low Key Bugs in the Code
-7. warning messages if attributes arent filled before calling the functions
+7. There are currently no warning messages if required class attributes arent filled before calling the functions, Instead the output will simply be incomplete.
-9. Give default values based on work
-10. save eff_fit_params

 ## Useful Links